-The trustee emphasizes the fact that the box above the signature line in the completely silent as to what effect - if any - marking this box would have on the terms of the contract, the Court will assume that a failure to mark this box is, in fact, an inconsistency between the "Buyer's Order" and the "Retail Installment Contract and Security Agreement."
+The trustee emphasizes the fact that the box above the signature line in the "Buyer's Order" is not marked in any way.
+Although the "Buyer's Order" is completely silent as to what effect - if any - marking this box would have on the terms of the contract, the Court will assume that a failure to mark this box is, in fact, an inconsistency between the "Buyer's Order" and the "Retail Installment Contract and Security Agreement."
 However, the terms of the "Buyer's Order" specify that, if there is any inconsistency, the terms of the "Retail Installment Contract and Security Agreement" control.